 Looking for a meaningful science fair project?
 This energy efficient window science fair project tests the energy efficiency of various window coverings to determine which material is the most insulating against heat.

-This year, Monkey wanted to try a science fair project that could have real-life applications.
-She decided to try an energy efficient window science fair project to determine which type of window covering is the best to use to prevent heat from the sun from coming in through the windows and driving up our energy bills during the summer.
+This energy-efficient window science fair project will help kids determine what type of window covering is the best to use to prevent heat from the sun from coming in through the windows and driving up our energy bills during the summer.

-This science fair project and science experiment for kids is low-cost, and kids can do it entirely on their own!
+This science fair project and science experiment for kids is low-cost, and kids can do it entirely on their own, which makes it the perfect addition to your list of elementary school science fair projects.

 - Plastic wrap